What Are the Stages of Parkinson’s Disease?

 Although Parkinson’s disease (PD) is progressive and worsens over time, it is highly individual and affects people differently.
 Not all people who have PD will experience all the symptoms, and symptoms may vary in their severity between patients.
 Different people experience progression at different speeds, as well.
 However, physicians have established stages that describe how the disease progresses.
 These five stages are known as the Hoehn and Yahr Scale used by physicians throughout the world to classify patients in research studies.1,2

-- Stage Four of Parkinson’s Disease – In stage four, PD has progressed to a severely disabling disease.
+In stage four, PD has progressed to a severely disabling disease.
 Patients with stage four PD may be able to walk and stand unassisted, but they are noticeably incapacitated.
 Many use a walker to help them.
 At this stage, the patient is unable to live an independent life and needs assistance with some activities of daily living.
 The necessity for help with daily living defines this stage.
-If the patient is still able to live alone, it is still defined as Stage Three.
+If the patient is still able to live alone, it is still defined as stage three.

 While the symptoms worsen over time, it is worth noting that some patients with PD never reach stage five.
 Also, the length of time to progress through the different stages varies from individual to individual.
 Not all the symptoms may occur in one individual either.
 For example, one person may have a tremor but balance remains intact.
 In addition, there are treatments available that can help at every stage of the disease.
 However, the earlier the diagnosis, and the earlier the stage at which the disease is diagnosed, the more effective the treatment is at alleviating symptoms.